Taking positive action this World Cancer Day

 Reducing the impact of cancer in your workplace

 UICC believe that workplaces have a fundamental role to play in achieving a world less burdened by cancer.
 Businesses can be a powerful voice in the community, offer a supportive environment and build invaluable benefits into employee packages.

 The most recent research highlights 2.5 million people in the UK were living with cancer.
 890,000 of these people were of working age (16-64).
 Because cancer affects people not only physically, but also emotionally and financially, the workplace has a big influence in how staff feel during this difficult time.

-All of our group critical illness cover policies also cover all eligible children of the insured employee from birth to 21 years at no extra cost – this means employees can have that added piece of mind, knowing there’s extra protection, should the unexpected happen.
+All of our group critical illness cover policies also cover all eligible children of the insured employee from birth to 21 years at no extra cost. – This means employees can have that added peace of mind, knowing there’s extra protection should the unexpected happen.

 Reassured employees, stronger business, powerful change

-They’ll not only be enriching their business, they’ll be using their influence to make a powerful change to those affected by cancer.
+You’ll not only be enriching your business, you’ll be using your influence to make a powerful change to your employees who have been affected by cancer.